v2.0 - npm install -g @markdownai/core

 @markdownai/renderer Formats data into 11 output styles.
 Accepts structured data from the engine and produces ASCII-safe Markdown.

-@markdownai/mcp MCP server with 9 tools.
-Serves live document execution, phase navigation, and constraint access to AI tools.
+@markdownai/mcp MCP server with 11 tools.
+Serves live document execution, phase navigation, constraint access, directive introspection, and cross-phase session state to AI tools.

 @markdownai/core The mai binary.
 Wires the other packages together and exposes all CLI commands.